+'''

-MAGIC mg_find(SV, int type); / Finds the magic pointer of that type $^{/}$ int mg_copy(SV sv, SV nsv, const char key, STRLEN klen);
+MAGIC mg_find(SV sv, int type); / Finds the magic pointer of that type / \ensuremath{^{\prime\prime}}

+'''

-This routine returns a pointer to the MAGIC structure stored in the SV.
+This routine returns a pointer to a MAGIC structure stored in the SV.
 If the SV does not have that magical feature, NULL is returned.
-Also, if the SV is not of type SVt_PVMG, Perl may core dump.
+If the SV has multiple instances of that magical feature, the first one will be returned. mg_findext can be used to find a MAGIC structure of an SV based on both it's magic type and it's magic virtual table: